 2. Acute Patellar Dislocation

 Dislocation of the patella usually results from a sudden strain on the partially flexed knee while playing sport.
-Pain is often poorly localized.
+Pain is often poorly localised.
 The patella dislocates laterally and the knee is held flexed.
 The Medial Femoral Condyle appears very prominent.

 To reduce the patella apply medial pressure to the patella and extend the knee.
 If the patella has spontaneously reduced it is important to differentiate this injury from an ACL rupture or a fracture.